Kia Telluride Wins 2020 Edmunds Top Rated Award

 - Telluride's style and value earned high marks in its category

 IRVINE, Calif., Dec.
-11, 2019 /PRNewswire/ -- The Kia Telluride has earned a 2020 Edmunds Top Rated Award, taking the win in its category to earn the title of Top Rated SUV.
+11, 2019 /PRNewswire-HISPANIC PR WIRE/ -- The Kia Telluride has earned a 2020 Edmunds Top Rated Award, taking the win in its category to earn the title of Top Rated SUV.

 "We 'gave it everything' during each phase of the Telluride's development, making sure that quality and attention to detail were second to none," said Michael Cole, president, Kia Motors America (KMA).
 "For the esteemed Edmunds experts to recognize the Telluride as one of the best vehicles on the road today is a grand achievement and yet another validation of Kia's commitment to building world-class vehicles."